Football writer Adrian Clarke looks at six key tactical trends that have emerged across the 2024/25 season so far.

 Fewer penalties have been awarded, and shot conversion is not quite as impressive as it was last season, but most of the stats are very similar to previous campaigns.

-We have had more goalless draws (24) than we saw in the entirety of five of the last six seasons, but last season’s 11 was a record low by a full 10 matches!
+The total of 24 goalless draws is more than the entirety of five of the last six seasons, however last season’s 11 was a record low by a full 10 matches!

-A lot of the Premier League’s fastest improving sides, like Forest, Bournemouth, Crystal Palace and Everton, are not possession-based teams.
+A number of the Premier League’s fastest-improving sides, such as Forest, Bournemouth, Crystal Palace and Everton, are not possession-based teams.

-While every Premier League side can move the ball around with quality, it feels like there is more focus this season than ever before on making turnovers and counter-attacks pay.
+While it is common to see sides move the ball around with quality, there appears to be more focus than ever on making turnovers and counter-attacks pay.

 It is a strength many teams share right across the division.